Secondary mania: Drugs

 Many drugs have direct or indirect effects on neurotransmitters.
 Steroids are especially proficient at causing changes to the chemistry of neurotransmitters.
 In a study, 40 women were given steroids to help with their rheumatoid arthritis.
 Three subjects developed manic symptoms within the first week of taking the steroid.
 Two had never had a diagnosis of a mental illness, and one of the three women was noted to be "emotionally labile" and had had a suicide attempt but no hospitalization.
 It was noted that the mania was not caused by an electrolyte imbalance, but the exact cause was uncertain.

 According to Ogawa and Ueki, secondary mania has also been associated with caffeine consumption.
 A 43-year-old man, with no prior history of mental illness, reportedly switched to drinking 10 cups of coffee a day.
 After consuming this amount, he was reported to have manic symptoms such as elevated mood, talkativeness, hyperactivity, grandiosity, flight of ideas, and insomnia.
 This led to his admission into a hospital.
 After examination, they removed caffeine from the man's diet, resulting in the cessation of manic symptoms.
 The doctors then concluded that either the caffeine had acted as a catalyst for bipolar disorder or that he had secondary mania.
 Unfortunately, little research is done on studying the interaction between mood disorders and caffeine.

 Other

 A case study by Liang and Yang was of a 75-year-old woman who was admitted to the hospital with fever, chills, headache, and vomiting.
 Upon doing a mental test, they discovered she had symptoms of mania.
 However, she had no prior history of mental illness.
 When speaking with the family they discovered that the symptoms had manifested two weeks prior.
 Eventually, she was diagnosed with enterococcal meningitis for her physical symptoms and secondary mania for her psychological symptoms.
 The study stated that the exact link between the secondary mania and the enterococcal meningitis is unknown.

+Vitamin B12 deficiency is also a known cause of secondary mania.
+For example, a 2012 case study showed a 16 year old boy who presented with mixed symptoms and psychosis which were present for a year.
+He was diagnosed with vitamin B12 deficiency and started on risperdone 0.5mg and intramuscular vitamin B12 500mcg.
+A follow up on the second week revealed that psychosis had ceased.
+Another case study states that a 35 year old woman was admitted with a 3 week long history of manic symptoms.
+Valproic acid was used to treat her, but there were no improvements.
+She was diagnosed with vitamin B12 deficiency and started on intravenous B12 at 1000mcg a day, and after 3 days, she had no symptoms.
+She was then continued with 1000mcg intramuscular injections and then maintained on one injection a month.
+After one year, she never had another episode.